MikesModz/Stellar-Player-V2/README.md

 automatically jump to a specific order and hence never reach the end of the module.
 In this case the module will continually loop.

+## Usage

+Place all your .mod and .s3m files into the /mods folder of the SD card.

 ## Features

 - 128 x 160 SPI TFT module (ST7735 based).